7Ragnarok7/Learning-Linux-With-7Ragnarok7/README.md

 You can start learning and practicing right away in your browser without any additional setup in your local machine.
 To do so click on the "Gitpod ready-to-code" button on top of this readme file and you will be taken to a VS-CODE based coding environment.

-Further instructions on the content of the repository will be updated soon.
+Further instructions on the content of the repository will be updated soon....

 Feel free to leave your sugggetions, feedbacks and queries in the issues section and do let me know if this project helped you in any way :)